- Overview

 Optional Activities: Sundowner walk-in Gondwana Canyon Park

-After breakfast, travel the short distance to the Fish River Canyon, set in a harsh, second largest canyon on earth.
-Take a scenic walk along the rim of the canyon and experience the play of shadows within the canyon as the morning progresses.
-After experiencing the Fish River Canyon, you travel further west to the edge of the Namibian escarpment and the Succulent Karoo towards the Atlantic Ocean and the small fishing town of Lüderitz.
+After breakfast, travel the short distance to the viewpoint of the Fisch River Canyon, to take a scenic walk along the rim of the canyon to explore the area and experience the play of shadows within the canyon as the morning progresses.
+After experiencing the Fish River Canyon, you travel further west to the edge of the Namibian escarpment and the Succulent Karoo to Aus, where we spend two nights.

 Day 11: Namib Desert

 This morning you travel via endless plains and along striking mountain ranges into the Namib Desert, the oldest desert on earth.
 Your lodge is situated close to Sesriem, the gate to two of Namibia’s most celebrated attractions: Sossusvlei, with some of the highest dunes on earth, and Sesriem Canyon.
-At your lodge, you have a wide variety of activities on offer, some of which include sundowner drives or nature drives with quad buggies in the afternoon.
-Alternatively, relax on the large verandah of the lodge with a view onto a frequented waterhole.
+Both are moulded and shaped by the brute force of the Tsauchab, a non-perennial river that meanders through this majestic ocean of sand with its ever-changing colours.
+At your lodge, you have a wide variety of activities on offer, some of which include scenic nature drives, sundowner drives or quad bike rides over the private nature reserve.
+Alternatively, relax on the large veranda of the lodge with a view of a frequented waterhole.

 Optional Activities: Sundowner nature drive